Arksine/moonraker/docs/configuration.md

 #   "ID" in the "advanced information" section.
 This parameter must be
 #   provided.
 user:
 #   The user name for request authentication.
+This option accepts
+#   Jinja2 Templates, see the [secrets] section for details.
+This
-This default is "admin".
+#   default is "admin".
 password:
 #   The password for request authentication.
+This option accepts
+#   Jinja2 Templates, see the [secrets] section for details.
+The
-The default is no password.
+#   default is no password.
 #
 ```